 - Your ad link should always direct traffic to a dedicated post-click landing page.

 Creating a high-converting post-click landing page for your Facebook traffic to visit is integral to the success of your Facebook ad campaigns.
 AdEspresso shows us that most Facebook advertisers understand this, as 69% of Facebook ads take prospects to a dedicated post-click landing page:

-Just like your Facebook ad copy needs to be relevant to your target audience, it also needs to be relevant to your post-click landing page.
-No matter what you’re offering — a free trial, an ebook download, an event registration, etc. — your post-click landing page should match your Facebook ad.
+Just like your Facebook ad copy needs to be relevant to your target audience.
+It also needs to be relevant to your post-click landing page.
+Whether you have a free trial or an ebook download your landing page should match your Facebook ad.

 ThriveHive got the post-click landing page part right, but the campaign could use some message match improvement.
 Here’s the Facebook ad:

 See how there’s not much in common?
 The message itself is the same, but there are no obvious, visual similarities.
-The images are different, the copy is varied, and the headlines don’t match — one says “our,” one says “your,” and the capitalization in “ebook” varies.
+The images are different, the copy is varied.
+The headlines don’t match — one says “our,” one says “your,” and the capitalization in “ebook” varies.

 Conversely, here’s an aesthetic pleasing Facebook ad that Zillow created to promote their Premier Agent advertising:

 When prospects click the ad, they’re brought to this post-click landing page, which uses message match — in both the image and copy:

 QuickBooks uses relevance and message match through both copy and imagery as well.
 Here’s their Facebook ad: